 Our kids go to a Montessori school.
-In theory, that means Newt and Elfie are supposed to be learning to fend for themselves.
+In theory, this means Newt and Elfie are supposed to be learning to fend for themselves.
 I know that sounds ridiculous since the point of raising children is to make sure they can be contributing members of society when you kick them out of the house, but apparently we need a whole “educational model” to guide us now-a-days.
 When I was a kid, my parents just left us alone and sort of hoped we wouldn’t burn the house down.

 - Just reminding you that the science fair is a month away.
 It would be good to work on it a little every day.